 Make Sure Your Team Includes Spearmint

 There are a number of herbs that promote fresh breath and an effective breath freshener should contain most, if not all, of them.
 One to absolutely watch for is spearmint.
 Spearmint, or Mentha spicata, is a less pungent and more subtle member of the mint family.
-It’s a favorite in the kitchen among chefs who wish to impart less overbearing flavors than might be obtained with peppermint.
-However, don’t misinterpret that as a suggestion that spearmint is a weakling.
+It's a favorite in the kitchen among chefs who wish to impart less overbearing flavors that might be obtained with peppermint.
+However, don't misinterpret that as a suggestion that spearmint is a weakling.
 Spearmint is a potent herb with much to offer in your pursuit for fresh breath.
-Spearmint contains the active ingredients carvone and menthone and has been shown to slow the proliferation of biofilm – the slimy, organism ridden film that forms within the mouth.
+Spearmint contains the active ingredients carvone and menthone and has been shown to slow the proliferation of biofilm - the slimy, organism ridden film that forms within the mouth.

 Spearmint has the added bonus of being a strong natural antioxidant.
 In fact, it's one of the most potent antioxidants of all breath freshening herbs.
 Spearmint also raises the bar.
 Research has repeatedly shown that when spearmint is added to herbal mixtures, antioxidant activity and flavonoid content go through the roof.